 On September 9th, celebrate a traditional Austrian dish with National Wiener Schnitzel Day.
 This breaded recipe is made with veal.

 A law in Austria requires this dish to made strictly with veal.
-Wiener Schnitzel is made by tenderizing a thin slice of veal which is then lightly salted and breaded.
+Chefs make Wiener Schnitzel by tenderizing a thin slice of veal and then lightly salting and breading it.
 It is then deep-fried in clarified butter.
 The term “Wiener Schnitzel” was first used in the early 1830s, though similar recipes appear earlier.